 To identify an inefficient going concern one would need to compare operating profits/losses with a change in asset value A resulting from the going concern decision.
-The cost (benefit) of a going concern is the size of operating losses (profits), defined by the trustee as revenues from operations, ρ , minus expenses, c, less an estimate of the change in asset value resulting from the going concern, λA , where λ is economic depreciation [or appreciation].
-Costs include wages and the cost of goods and services supplied by trade creditors during the going concern bankruptcy.
-Although we know the size of operating losses (or profits) (ρ -c) and the actual value of asset sales, we do not have the data to measure directly the change in the value of the asset due to the going concern, i.e. we do not have data on λ .
-Given we can estimate λ , we identify a going concern to be inefficient if:
+The cost (benefit) of a going concern is the size of operating losses (profits), defined by the trustee as revenues from operations, $\rho$ , minus expenses, c, less an estimate of the change in asset value resulting from the going concern, $\lambda A$ , where the asset due to the going concern, i.e. we do not have data on $\lambda$ .
+Given we can estimate $\lambda$ , we identify a going concern to be inefficient if:

-16 We are referring here to the liquidation code only.
+&lt;sup>16 We are referring here to the liquidation code only.
 There is no automatic stay in composition.